GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 - The application successfully completed `TIM_Config()` and has not invalidated the admitted Timer lifecycle.
 - `TIMx_CR1.CEN` is clear.
-- The selected `CCxE` bit is clear.
+- Every selected `CCxE` bit is clear.
 - The Timer is edge-aligned and up-counting.
 - One-pulse mode is disabled.
 - ARR preload and update-event operation satisfy the admitted PWM contract.
 - `CNT` is zero.
 - ARR is in `1..65534`.
-- `channel` contains exactly one of `TIMx_CHANNEL_1` through `TIMx_CHANNEL_4`.
+- `channelMask` contains one or more OR-combined values from `TIMx_CHANNEL_1` through `TIMx_CHANNEL_4`.
 - `channelMode` is PWM mode 1 or PWM mode 2.
 - `channelPolarity` is active-high or active-low.

 The transaction:

 1. Validates every argument and all required Timer state.
-2. Reads each required CCMR, CCER, CR1, ARR, and CNT image once.
-It does not read CCR; the operation replaces the selected channel's compare state, and an input-mode CCR read could consume capture notification state.
+2. Reads each touched CCMR plus CCER, CR1, ARR, and CNT once.
+It does not read CCR; the operation replaces every selected channel's compare state, and an input-mode CCR read could consume capture notification state.
+3. Validates every selected `CCxE` before staging any channel mutation.
-3. Stages `CCxS` as output, the requested PWM mode, CCR preload enabled, output-compare fast disabled, and output-compare clear disabled.
+4. Stages every selected `CCxS` as output, the shared requested PWM mode, CCR preload enabled, output-compare fast disabled, and output-compare clear disabled.
-4. Stages the requested polarity while keeping `CCxE` disabled.
+5. Stages the shared requested polarity while keeping every selected `CCxE` disabled.
-5. Derives the mode-correct exact 0% CCR value from the programmed period.
+6. Derives one mode-correct exact 0% CCR value from the programmed period.
-6. Stages every prospective register image before the first hardware write.
+7. Stages every prospective register image before the first hardware write.
-7. Writes the selected CCMR lane with CCR preload temporarily disabled.
+8. Writes each touched shared CCMR once with selected CCR preloads temporarily disabled.
-8. Writes the selected CCR directly into its active compare state.
+9. Writes each selected CCR directly into its active compare state.
-9. Writes the final selected CCMR lane with CCR preload enabled.
+10. Writes each touched final shared CCMR once with selected CCR preloads enabled.
-10. Returns with the channel disabled and Timer counter stopped.
+11. Returns with every selected channel disabled and Timer counter stopped.

 An error before the first write leaves Timer state unchanged.
 After the first write, no further fallible validation or Codec operation is permitted.